sevi78/Galactica-RTS/Galactica-RTS-main_zoomable1.0 - Kopie/README.md

 **Done so far:**

 - building system, building editor,
-- solar system (1) so far.
+- solar systems
-- ship moving mechanics, ship energy reloading, ship orbiting
+- ship moving mechanics, ship energy reloading
 - planet editor, planet orbit around sun
 - json database to store all planets, resources and buildings
 - collectable items
-- panning system
+- panning and zooming system
 - dynamic UI
 - extendable layer system for bliting the images in the right order

-**work in progress:**

 - event system: feedbacks from the game for the user about what is happening
 - implementing of ingame "technology" for building space harbor

 **TODO:**
 - a lot !!!
-- panning and zooming
 - nice images for buildings, planets ect

 **Problems:**